koordinates/python-client/docs/source/user/install.rst

 Getting the Code
 ----------------

-Koordinates API Library is `on GitHub <https://github.com/koordinates/python-client>`_.
+The Koordinates Python Client Library is `on GitHub <https://github.com/koordinates/python-client>`_.

 Development occurs in the `master branch <https://github.com/koordinates/python-client/tree/master>`_, and releases are tagged and pushed to PyPI regularly.